p4lang/p4c/docs/JSON_format.md

 [this](https://github.com/p4lang/p4c/issues/1548) Github issue for more details).
 Given their bmv2 implementation, `assert` and `assume` statements are also useful when tetsing / debugging P4 programs with bmv2.
-- `log_msg`: used for logging user defined messages that can be printed in console later using --log-console option.
-It takes either one argument (string) or two arguments (string and list of arguments in curly brackets separated by comma).
-In first case function logs plain string, in second case function logs list of arguments in the format specified by the string.
-Format is a string containing one or more curly braces '{}' that is replaced by values of list.
+- `log_msg`: used for logging user-defined messages that will be output to the console when using the `--log-console` option.
+It takes two parameters: a format string (which may contain one or more curly braces '{}') and a vector of parameters (`parameters_vector`), which is a list of values to substitute to the curly braces included in the format string when outputting the log message.
+See [here](#the-type-value-object) for more information on `parameters_vector`.
+The objects in the `parameters_vector` must resolve to integral values.

 Support for additional primitives depends on the architecture being used.